Ithemule/Ancient-Greek-Polytonic-Keyboard/README.md

   With "Ancient Greek Keyboard; Beta Code Version", you will type as with the Greek Beta Code.
 (Detailed explanation at https://en.wikipedia.org/wiki/Beta_Code#Greek_alphabet) e.g.: α + / = ά

+It will start disabled, and you can activate or deactivate it at any time with Ctrl + Alt + G it is safe to leave running in the background, and the code can be seen in the Source Files folder